This guide covers the basics of creating a new page for your website or section on vic.gov.au.

 There are several page types in the CMS.

-Don't choose Page because this doesn't include the right sidebar options and we're phasing it out.
+Don't choose 'Page' because this doesn't include the right sidebar options.
+We're phasing out this template.

 For specialised page types, see the specific instructions: